Sharing the Trails

 - Move off the trail when letting others pass.

 - Yield to other trail-users when entering and crossing trail.

 - Stay on the trail (respect the environment, do not venture off the trails).

 - Do not drink or contaminate water sources (wash 100 feet away from any nearby water source).

 - Use provided toilet facilities (if you are unable to find a facility, dig a hole 6 inches deep at least 200 feet from any open water).

-- Do not make fires in new fire rings (use picnic areas and existing rings if provided).
+- Do not make fires (use picnic areas and grills if provided).